-- Amendment rights of the named Plaintiffs and other members of the class.
-As a direct and proximate result of the acts and omissions of each of the Defendants, the Fourth Amendment rights of the named Plaintiffs and other class members have been violated.
-By acting under color of state law to deprive the named Plaintiffs and other class members of their rights under the Fourth Amendment, the Defendants are in violation of 42 U.S.C. § 1983, which prohibits the deprivation under color of state law of rights secured under the United States Constitution. - areas where Plaintiffs reside and/or visit.
-Thus, a real and immediate threat exists that the Fourth Amendment rights of the named Plaintiffs and other class members will be violated by NYPD officers in the future.
-Moreover, because Defendants' policies, practices and/or customs subject the named Plaintiffs and other class members to stops and frisks without any reasonable, articulable suspicion of criminality, and often on the basis of race and/or national origin, the named Plaintiffs and other class members cannot alter their behavior to avoid future violations of their constitutional and civil rights at the hands of the NYPD. - 113.
-The named Plaintiffs and other members of the class have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from continuing the NYPD's policy, practice and/or custom of unconstitutional stops and frisks, and the policies, practices and/or customs that have directly and proximately caused such constitutional abuses.
+- 51. Each of the Defendants has acted with deliberate indifference to the Fourth Amendment rights of Plaintiffs and other similarly situated individuals.
+As a direct and proximate result of the acts and omissions of each of the Defendants, Plaintiffs' Fourth Amendment rights have been violated.
+By acting under color of state law to deprive Plaintiffs of their rights under the Fourth Amendment, the Defendants are in violation of 42 U.S.C. § 1983, which prohibits the deprivation under color of state law of rights secured under the United States Constitution. - 52.
+The NYPD targets Black and Latino individuals for illegal stops and frisks in areas where Plaintiffs reside and/or visit.
+Thus, a real and immediate threat exists that Plaintiffs' Fourth Amendment rights, and the rights of other similarly situated persons, will be violated by NYPD officers in the future.
+Moreover, because Defendants' policies, practices and/or customs subject Plaintiffs, and other similarly situated persons, to stops and frisks without any reasonable, articulable suspicion of criminality, and often on the basis of race and/or national origin, Plaintiffs, and other similarly situated individuals, cannot alter their behavior to avoid future violations of their constitutional and civil rights at the hands of the NYPD. - 53.
+Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to his constitutional rights unless Defendants are enjoined from continuing the NYPD's policy, practice and/or custom of unconstitutional stops and frisks, and the policies, practices and/or customs that have directly and proximately caused such constitutional abuses.